 Palmer Park Directions and Map

-- Turn Right onto W Fillmore Street it continues onto N Circle Drive (2.6 miles combined)
+- Turn Right onto W Fillmore Street.
+It continues onto N Circle Drive.

-- Just past Union Street, Turn Left onto Paseo Road
+- Just past Union Street, turn Left onto Paseo Road and keep going.

 ★ Be sure to note park hours when you enter.
 Staff close and lock big gates at the end of the day.
 Don’t forget sunscreen and to wear a hat if it’s your custom.